bowo1698/masbayes/README.md

 **Rust-accelerated Bayesian genomic prediction for multi-allelic markers**

 MasBayes supports multi-allelic-based markers for genomic prediction, where markers such as haplotypes or microhaplotypes can be used as predictors directly feeding into prediction models without being decomposed into biallelic markers.
 We implemented the `W_αh` matrix as described by Da, Y. (2015) and developed BayesA and BayesR models specifically for multiallelic markers.
 Both matrix constructions and Bayesian models were built on Rust programming to optimise computational efficiency rather than purely using the R implementation.
-In addition, we also implemented marginalised Gibbs sampling for Bayesian models to reduce correlation between parameters within the MCMC chain and hasten convergence, while baseline allele dropping was also implemented to only estimate informative alleles per haplotype block.
+In addition, we also implemented marginalized Gibbs sampling for Bayesian models to reduce correlation between parameters within the MCMC chain and hasten convergence, while baseline allele dropping was also implemented to only estimate informative alleles per haplotype block.

 ---